barryclark/jekyll-now/_drafts/variable-projection-part-1-fundamentals.md

 This is the first post in a series on the use of the Variable Projection methhod (VarPro) in digital image processing.
 The method is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting problems.
 It does so by separating the linear from the nonlinear parameters.

-# Foreword and Literature
+# Before We Dive In
 Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002].
-I personally find the original publications hard to understand because I am not very familiar with high dimensional tensor algebra.
-This is why I based this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007) , who do an excellent job of breaking the method down in terms of familiar linear algebra.
-Plus they give illuminating insights into the numerics.
-Assume that this post is a condensed summary of their work at best[^errors_notation].
+I personally find the original publications hard to read because I am not very familiar with high dimensional tensor algebra.
+This is why I based much of the content of this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007).
+They do an excellent job of breaking the method down in terms of familiar linear algebra.
+Furthermore, they give helpful practical tips on the implementation.
+However, there are some errors and typos in some crucial formulas in their publication, which I have corrected...
+I think.
 So let's dive in.

 # The Idea of VarPro
 [Nonlinear Least Squares Fitting](https://en.wikipedia.org/wiki/Non-linear_least_squares) is the process of fitting a function to data by minimizing the sum of squares of the residuals.
 It's called *nonlinear* least squares as opposed to *linear* least squares because the function in question can be nonlinear in the fitting parameters.
 If the function were purely linear in the fitting parameters we could take advantage of the fact that linear least squares problems can be [very efficiently solved](https://en.wikipedia.org/wiki/Linear_least_squares).
 The fundamental idea of VarPro is to separate the purely linear parameters from the nonlinear parameters during the fitting process.
 In doing so we can take advantage of the efficient solutions for the linear parameters and reduce the fitting problem to a purely nonlinear least squares minimization.
-We still have to solve this reduced problem using standard nonlinear minimization algorithms like [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm).
+We still have to solve this reduced problem using standard nonlinear minimization algorithms (e.g. [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm)).

-That means VarPro is in essence not a nonlinear least squares minimizer like Levenberg-Marquardt but a clever way of rewriting the fitting problem before tackling it with a least squares minimization algorithm.
+That means VarPro is *not* a nonlinear least squares minimization algorithm in and of itself, but a clever way of rewriting the problem before tackling it numerically.

 # The Math of VarPro
-Let's now translate the principle above into maths.
-All the contents in this section are taken from O'Leary and Rust 2013.
+Let's now translate the principle above into formulas.
+Many of the contents in this section are taken from O'Leary and Rust (O'Leary 2007).

 ## The Fitting Function